microsoft/UFO/instantiation/README.md

 pip install -r requirements.txt
 ```

-#### 2. Configure the LLMs
+### 2. Configure the LLMs

 Before using the instantiation section, you need to provide your LLM configurations in `config.yaml` and `config_dev.yaml` located in the `instantiation/config` folder.

-`config_dev.yaml` specifies the paths of relevant files and contains default settings.
+- `config_dev.yaml` specifies the paths of relevant files and contains default settings.
+The match strategy for the control filter supports options: `'contains'`, `'fuzzy'`, and `'regex'`, allowing flexible matching between application windows and target files.

-`config.yaml` stores the agent information.
+- `config.yaml` stores the agent information.
 You should copy the `config.yaml.template` file and fill it out according to the provided hints.

 You will configure the prefill agent and the filter agent individually.
 The prefill agent is used to prepare the task, while the filter agent evaluates the quality of the prefilled task.
 You can choose different LLMs for each.